Sikkim Jobs : Sikkim Manipal University Recruitment 2025

 Experience :

-Minimum 8 years of experience with at least 3 years of experience in managerial level along with-
+B. Pharma with 03 years of relevant experience and Diploma in Pharmacy with 05 years of relevant experience in IP/ OP Store, Pharmacy

 How to apply :